serverlessworkflow/specification/specification.md

 #### States Timeout Definition

-All workflow states can define the `timeouts` property and can define different timeout settings depending on their state type.
+All workflow states except Sleep and Inject States can define the `timeouts` property and can define different timeout settings depending on their state type.
 Please reference each [workflow state definitions](#Workflow-States) for more information on which timeout settings are available for each state type.